beaunus/experiments/README.md

-# Utils-ts
+# Experiments

-A collection of little tools that may help a TypeScript developer throughout the weekend afternoons.
+A collection of little experiments and tools that may help a TypeScript developer throughout the weekend afternoons.

 ## How to use